14 Managing SecInfo¶

 Since the base score metrics are merely meaningful in general and can be determined permanently, the appliance provides them as part of the SecInfo data.

 The CVSS calculator can be opened by selecting Help > CVSS Calculator in the menu bar (see Fig. 14.3).
-Both the calculator for CVSS version 2.0 and the calculator for CVSS version 3.0/3.1 are displayed.
+The calculator for CVSS version 2.0, the calculator for CVSS version 3.0/3.1 and the calculator for CVSS version 4.0 are displayed.

 14.2.3.1 CVSS Version 2.0¶